 The exact cause of this issue has not yet been determined, however investigation indicates that it may be related to a delay caused by slow initialization of the .NET CLR during these restarts.

-As of Octopus 3.7.17 there is a watchdog command that can be used on the command line to configure a Windows Scheduled Task that ensures the services are running.
+The watchdog command can be used on the command line to configure a Windows Scheduled Task that ensures the services are running.
 The command is used as follows.

 Tentacle.exe watchdog --create --instances * --interval 10